kristinemlarson/gnssIR_python/README.md

 adding a RH dot correction which is also needed for tides.
 Again, this effect can be ignored for snow/ice reflections.

-A simple refraction error correction has been added to gnssIR_lomb.py.
+A simple refraction error correction is available.
 You can turn it on/off by setting the RefractionCorrection variable

 # Recent Updates

 April 2020

+A boolean (wantCompression) has been added that will xz compress snr files.
+Just an option in case you have limited disk space.

 Added the ability to analyze RINEX 3 files.
 Either you provide the files or it looks at CDDIS.
 Those are the only allowed options.